Ometria/ometria.react_native_sdk/README.md

 Having a **customerId** makes profile matching more robust.

 It’s not mutually exclusive with sending an email event; for optimal integration you should send either event as soon as you have the information.
 These two events are pivotal to the functioning of the SDK, so make sure you send them as early as possible.
+Reiterating here that these identifiers must be the same here as the ones you use in your e-commerce platform and you send to Ometria (via the data API or other ways).
+If you specify both email and customer id, both need to match.
+A typical error we see at integrations is that the app generates a new customer id on each login (that doesn't match the customer id stored in Ometria).
+To avoid this, generate these ids centrally on your servers and send consistent ones through the Ometria mobile SDK and the Ometria Data API.
+If it is impractical to generate consistent ids, we suggest only using email to identify contacts.

 #### Profile deidentified